mattermost/docs/source/install/troubleshooting.rst

 **Windows**

 Press CTRL+SHIFT+S to open the snipping tool to take a screenshot.
-If you want to take a screen recording you'll need to install third-party software such as [OBS](https://obsproject.com/).
+If you want to take a screen recording you'll need to install third-party software such as `OBS <https://obsproject.com/>`_.

 **iOS**